Jakarta Monorail

 The project had a tumultuous history.
 First awarded in 2003, the contract changed owners three times by 2005, before being abandoned with little more than some pillars built in 2008.
 The project was revived in February 2013, but cancelled again in 2015 due to financial problems and legal disputes.
 Jakarta Governor Basuki "Ahok" Tjahaja Purnama confirmed in September 2015 that the project would not continue.
+The abandoned pillars began for demolition in 2026.

 History

 Planning and early construction

 The project was initially awarded in 2003 to Malaysian company MTrans, the technology owner and builders of the KL Monorail.
 Construction started in June 2004 but was halted after only a few weeks after the funds for the project stopped.
 MTrans' memorandum of understanding (MoU) was then cancelled after MTrans didn't respond adequately, and the MoU did not move towards a formal agreement.

 The project was subsequently awarded to the Singaporean-led Omnico consortium, which proposed to use the Hitachi Monorail system (the base used for the KL Monorail) and then later on switched to the maglev technology by South Korean company Rotem.

 In July 2005, the project changed hands again with a new MoU granted to a consortium of PT Bukaka Teknik Utama, PT INKA and Siemens Indonesia (former vice president Jusuf Kalla, who then assumed office, owns a large stake in Bukaka).
 Omnico contested this move, but construction continued nonetheless, under the assumption that the basic foundation piles and pillars can be used by whichever consortium and technology wins in the end.
 By 2006, a change in shareholder structure resulted to PT Indonesia Transit Central (ITC) controlling 98 percent of the shares in the company, leaving partner Omnico with only 2 percent, reduced from its initial 45 percent.
 Reports indicate fares of Rp 5,000 per trip were considered with government subsidies and that the Dubai Islamic Bank was sought as an investor of up to US$500 million but had pulled out when the government refused to provide guarantees if ridership were to fall below 160,000 per day.